-"How Far Left to Go?: The Quest for Viewpoint Diversity in American Higher Education"
+Quest for Viewpoint Diversity in Higher Education with Jon Shields

-A panel discussion about political partisanship in American higher education with introductory remarks from Dr. Jon Shields from his new book, Passing on the Right: Conservative Professors in the Progressive University (Oxford University Press).
+A book event and panel discussion about political partisanship in American higher education with introductory remarks from Dr. Jon Shields from his new book, Passing on the Right: Conservative Professors in the Progressive University (Oxford University Press).

 Dr. Jon Shields